bobbingwide/oik-block/README.md

 New plugin, available only from https://github.com/bobbingwide/oik-block

 ## Changelog
+# 0.2.0
+* Changed: Set the oik_block_meta_box to only display in the Classic editor #18
+* Changed: Partially update tests for PHPUnit 9.
+They don't all run correctly.
+* Fixed: Only set post_content if post is set
+* Fixed: Replace post_id by instance variable
+* Changed: Reconcile shared library changes
+* Fixed: Fix [guts] shortcode when Gutenberg is in development mode

 # 0.1.0
 * Changed: Improved [guts] when running in GUTENBERG_DEVELOPMENT_MODE.
 Issue #30
 * Changed: Alter check to see if the block should display anything on archives.
 Issue #31